The Strong Birthday Problem Revisited: The Strong Birthday Problem ( )

 For the strong birthday problem, $k = 0$, and $1 \leq j \leq \floor{\frac{n}{2}}$, and the number of ways the birthdays are formed so that each day have either 2 or more birthdays or is birthday-free is then

 and hence the probability of this happening is given by

-The above formula can be computed using dynamic programming.
-Since in the recurrence $j \in [0, n / 2]$, $k \in [0, n]$ as it can grow during recursion due to the middle term in the recurrence, and $n$ ranges from 0 to $n$, the total number of states are \BigOh{n^3}.Since the summation runs for \BigOh{n} time, the total time complexity is \BigOh{n^4} and space complexity is \BigOh{n^3}.
-Here we assume that the complexity of addition and multiplication of large numbers is constant thereby we did not consider the bit complexity.
-Also, we assume that memoization and retrieval time is also constant.
+\textbf{Computational Complexity:} The above formula can be computed using dynamic programming.
+Since in the recurrence $j \in [0, n / 2]$, $k \in [0, n]$ as it can grow during recursion due to the middle term in the recurrence, and $n$'s value ranges from 0 to $n$, the total number of states are \BigOh{n^3} where each state is computed in \BigOh{1} time under unit-cost model and assuming that memoization and retrieval time is \BigOh{1}.
+Therefore, the time complexity is \BigOh{n^3}.
+Bottom-up dynamic programming using rolling array that maintains only two layers of \BigOh{n^2} states, has the space complexity is \BigOh{n^2} and the time complexity \BigOh{n^3}.